December 10, 2025 | Endorsements

 Bottom Line Up Front

-The Barring Adversarial Networks and Notorious Extremist Destabilizers (BANNED) in Latin America Act would require the formation of a strategy to counter the influence of Iran and Hezbollah in Latin America.
-This strategy would include plans to address the proliferation of Iranian cultural centers and actions to restrict the travel of Iranian officials in Latin America.
+H.R.
+4531, the Barring Adversarial Networks and Notorious Extremist Destabilizers (BANNED) in Latin America Act, would require the formation of a comprehensive strategy to counter the influence of Iran and Hezbollah in Latin America.
+The strategy would include plans to address the proliferation of Iranian cultural centers, restrict the travel of Iranian officials in the region, and coordinate U.S. efforts with Latin American partners to disrupt Tehran’s propaganda, recruitment, and financial networks operating in the Western Hemisphere.

 Click here to read the full legislative text and view the list of cosponsors.